U.S. Senator (D-Ohio)

 Grogan called Glenn's assistant in late February and requested that she ask Glenn to talk to Senators DeConcini, Cranston, and McCain about meeting with Bank Board Chairman Ed Gray.
 Grogan testified that, in mid-March, he heard (through other senators and their staff) that Glenn had agreed to attend the meeting, so he didn't pursue him further.

-Multiple accounts confirm that Glenn was also the most visibly frustrated that Gray did not have any information at the April 2nd meeting.
+Multiple accounts confirm that Glenn was the most visibly frustrated that Gray did not have any information at the April 2nd meeting.
 He was very outspoken in his desire for answers.
-Bill Black, one of the San Francisco regulators, vividly recalls him saying, "Charge them or get off their backs!"
+During the April 9th meeting, Bill Black, one of the San Francisco regulators, vividly recalls him saying, "Charge them or get off their backs!" (see "Black Transcript").

 After the April 9th meeting, Glenn went back to his office where Grogan was waiting.
-Grogan recalls that Glenn informed him that he shouldn't expect the Bank Board to do much for them and that the exam results would be delivered within the month.
-Glenn had no further dealings with Keating after the April 9th meeting other than a year later, when he set up a luncheon, at Keating's request, between Keating, Speaker Wright (Gray's successor) and himself.
+Grogan recalls that Glenn informed him he shouldn't expect the Bank Board to do much for them and that the exam results would be delivered within the month.
+Glenn had no further dealings with Keating after the April 9th meeting other than a year later, when he set up a luncheon, at Keating's request, between Keating, Speaker Wright, Danny Wall (Gray's successor) and himself.
 Glenn says that it was an entirely social lunch.